web3os-org/kernel/README.md

 Please consider digging into the code and see what you can come up with and submit a PR!

+Not sure where to start?
+Check out [the issues](https://github.com/web3os-org/kernel/issues)!

 See [CONTRIBUTING.md](CONTRIBUTING.md)

 </details>